 The Northside Christian College Committee of Management has approved the Child Safety Policy, Code of Conduct and Procedures (Policy No. 1).
 The Child Safety Policy is a comprehensive and overarching document that provides an overview of the key elements of Northside Christian College’s approach to creating a child safe organisation.

-Child Safety Policy, Code of Conduct and Procedures (Last updated: June 2022)
+Child Safety Policy, Code of Conduct and Procedures (Last updated: October 2022)

 Northside Christian College has appointed Ms Heather Cootee as the College’s Child Safety Officer.
 She is a contact person for children, young people, parents, employees and volunteers to seek advice and support regarding the safety and wellbeing of children and young people within our College.

 The role requires the officer to take action when child protection concerns are reported, including the provision of support to those within the community who have been affected, with an understanding and respect for cultural diversity.

 The College’s Child Protection Workers are Ms Heather Cootee, Head of Student Wellbeing and Mr Jared Stocks, College Chaplain.

 Procedures for Responding to and Reporting Allegations of Suspected Child Abuse